 Language is incredibly important to communicate ideas of collaborative practice, and to create an accessible and inclusive space for people to get involved in a project.
 I will avoid using jargon or over complicated language, when working in community settings.
 I prefer to use the term ‘community collaborators’ (rather than participants or subjects) when working in socially engaged practice.
 I will however, acknowledge that different terms or language needs to exist within different contexts and will be community and project partner led when it comes to communicating with others.

-Consent and Confidentiality
+Consent, Crediting and Confidentiality

 I will discuss and gain informed consent from people I am collaborating with, and make it clear that they can withdraw that consent at any time.
 I will ensure people’s data is secure using data protection UK GDPR guidelines.
 I will respect confidentiality and ensure all safeguarding concerns and needs are built into the planning and delivery of a project to ensure people can engage in multiple ways which are engaging but appropriate depending on individuals’ circumstances.
+I always choose to co-credit any collaborative work made as to better communicate the co-authored approach to practice but the way any artwork is credited is always agreed with participants and community groups in a way that works for them, meaning the description may look different each time.